-- Outlining the monitoring programs that will be implemented to assess how rehabilitation is trending towards the nominated land use objectives and completion criteria; - Details of the process for triggering intervention and adaptive management measures to address potential adverse results as well as continuously improve rehabilitation practices; and - Outlining any proposed rehabilitation research programs and trials, including their objectives.
-This should include details of how the outcomes of research are considered as part of the ongoing review and improvement of rehabilitation practices.
+- Outlining the monitoring programs that will be implemented to assess how rehabilitation is trending towards the nominated land use objectives and completion criteria; - Details of Outline the process for triggering intervention and adaptive management measures to address potential adverse results as well as continuously improve rehabilitation practices; and - Outlining any proposed rehabilitation research programs and trials, including their objectives.
+This should include details of how the outcomes of the research/trials are to be considered as part of the ongoing review and improvement of rehabilitation practices.